bloomventures/cyberleague/docs/bot_development_guide.md

 - log into the website (via github oauth)
 - download the cli tool:
   - link: TODO
-  - you will need to have java installed on your system
+  - you will need to have Java 21+ installed on your system
+  - you may need to make it executable (`chmod +x cyberleague`)
 - authenticate the cli (`./cyberleague login`)
-  - (copy the CLI token from your profile card on the website)
+  - copy the CLI token from your profile card on the website
   - (this creates `cyberleague.conf.edn` in your current directory)
   - (the CLI will look for `cyberleague.conf.edn` in the current directory and ancestors)
 - choose a game and env for your bot
   - to list available games, run: `./cyberleague games`
   - to list available envs, run: `./cyberleague envs`
+    - envs are a language + runtime combination (ex. rust compiling to a wasm target)
+    - if your language is not listed, but can target of our runtimes, you can use generic-* (but you will miss out on starter code)
 - create a new bot, ex. `./cyberleague bot new --game goofspiel --env clojure`
   - this creates:
       ```